iamezcua-dev/global-marketing-worldbank-report/README.md

 ## Introduction

-### This project helps basically in getting the answer for the follwing two questions:
+### This project helps basically in getting the answer for the following two questions:

 1. Which 10 countries in the data have the highest population growth rates from 2010 to 2018?
 2. Of those 10 countries, when combined with GDP/PPP, which would be the best 3 countries to start investing marketing into for our products?